Read about the efforts of The Nature Conservancy to protect the beautiful and endangered Black Snub-Nosed Monkey (also known as Yunnan Golden monkey).

 For example, some hunters are becoming farmers.
 In one Conservancy-funded pilot project, a former hunter is now growing more mushrooms, making far more money than before.

-A big thank you to the TNC staff in Lijiang and Heqing who is working so hard and passionately to protect the Wild Wonders of China: well done!
-A big thanks also to Michele of the Hong Kong staff of TNC.
+A big thank you to the TNC staff in Lijiang and Heqing, who are working so hard and passionately to protect the Wild Wonders of China: well done!
+A big thanks also goes to Michele, one of the TNC staff members in Hong Kong.

 Reminders for your trip to Southern China

-- Get a VPN before you arrive in China.
-Internet is censored and you won’t be able to use Gmail, Google, Facebook, etc without it.
-This is the VPN that I use.
+- Most websites are blocked, which means that you won’t be able to use Gmail, Google, Facebook, etc without it.
+This VPN works well to unblock them.

-- To photograph the Snub-Nosed Monkeys it’s better to use a zoom lens like the 100-400mm because they can move fast.
-A fixed lens will give you a better aperture but it might be a problem if the monkeys are too close.
+- It’s better to use a zoom lens like 100-400mm to photograph the Snub-Nosed Monkeys because they can move fast.
+A fixed lens will give you a better range, but it might be problematic if the monkeys are too close.
 Remember to bring a tripod.

-- The monkeys can be seen only in the morning between 9:00 am and 11:00 am.
-So you don’t need to spend more than one night in Tacheng unless you want to take more pictures.
-In that case, you’ll have to buy another ticket though.
+- The monkeys can be seen only in the morning between 9:00 and 11:00 a.m.
+So you don’t need to spend more than one night in Tacheng unless you want to take more pictures, in which case you’ll have to buy another ticket.

-- Here the complete travel guide to China.
+- Here is the complete travel guide to China.

-Here you can find some more pictures of the wildlife in China and other parts of the world.
-If you want to know where to photograph the Snow Leopard don’t miss this post.
-If you are thinking about moving to China check out my article.
+Here, you can find more pictures of the wildlife in China and other parts of the world.
+If you want to know where to photograph the Snow Leopard, don’t miss this post.
+If you are thinking about moving to China, check out my article.